A Minimal Formulation of Session Types: The Sessions of Trios in Concert: Appendix to ss:dynamic

 \subsection{Proof of \lemref{lemma:mstbs1}}

-For the proof we will use the following syntactic sugar. \begin{definition}[Function $\Cbs{-}{-}{-}$ ] Let $P$ be a \HO process, $\rho$ be a values substitution, and $\sigma$ be an indexed name substitution.
+For the proof we will use the following syntactic sugar. \begin{definition}[Function $\Cbs{-}{-}{-}$ ] Let $P$ be an \HO process, $\rho$ be a value substitution, and $\sigma$ be an indexed name substitution.
 We define $\Cbs{\rho}{\sigma}{P}$ as follows:

 \end{definition}

 \mstbs*

 \begin{proof} By transition induction.
 Let $\rho_1 = \subst{\tilde W}{\tilde x}$.
 By inversion of $P_1 \rho_1 \relS Q_1$ we know there is $\sigma_1 \in \indices{\fn{P\rho_1}}$ such that $Q_1 \in \Cbs{\rho_1}{\sigma_1}{P_1}$.
 Then, we need the following assertion on the index substitution.
 If $P_1\rho_1 \by{\ell} P_2 \rho_2$ and $\subj{\ell}=n$ such that $\neg\tr(n)$ then there exists $Q_2$ such that $Q_1 \By{\iname \ell} Q_2$ with $\subj{\iname \ell} = n_i$ and $Q_2 \in \Cbs{\rho_2}{\sigma_2}{P_2}$ such that $\sigma_2 \in \indices{P_2\rho_2}$ and $\subsqn{n_i} \in \sigma_2$.